CLARIAH/CLARIAH-use-cases/annotation-wg/ELAN-MS-interoperability-use-cases.md

 - ELAN makes it possible to perform detailed structural and advanced segmentation of audio-visual items using dependent tiers.
 This is mostly useful for: aesthetic analyses (films, television programs), and multimodal analyses (e.g., verbal and non-verbal analyses of oral history interviews) which require to define relations between tiers.
 - A secondary reason (there are not yet examples of this from the users) is that ELAN includes more than 14 audio recognizers, which could be used by scholars for the detailed analysis of the audio signal (manual and semi-automatic, e.g., based on silence gaps).

-## Use case 2.
-Importing annotations and media made with ELAN to the user's own material into the Media Suite
+## Use case 2.1.
+Importing annotations and media made with ELAN into the Media Suite
-As a scholar using my own video/audio items for detailed close-reading and analysis with ELAN, I would like to be able to import my media and annotations to the Media Suite, so I can benefit from the functionalities offered by the Media Suite and relate my content to other AV content available there.
+As a scholar using my own video/audio items for detailed close-reading and analysis with ELAN, I would like to be able to import my media and annotations to the Media Suite's personal collections, so I can benefit from the functionalities offered by the Media Suite and relate my content to other AV content available there.

 This use case assumes that the user starts annotating her own AV materials in ELAN and has made some annotations already.
 For example: the user may have segmented a video into shots, and may have added his own classification/codes to those shots.
 The user may realize that she would also like to: